Fortnite Unveils New Chapter After Two-Day 'Black Hole' Shutdown

 I guess they called it "The End" for a reason. pic.twitter.com/WVFoyqvaYr— DrLupo (@DrLupo) October 13, 2019

-On YouTube and Twitch, over 5.5 million people watched the destruction of Fortnite's map, titled "The End" by its developers at Epic Games.
+On YouTube and Twitch, more than 5.5 million people watched the destruction of Fortnite's map, titled "The End" by its developers at Epic Games.
 And that number reflects just the people who watched via video stream.
-Millions more logged into Fortnite servers to watch the event unfold themselves from within the game?.
+Millions more logged in to Fortnite servers to watch the event unfold themselves from within the game.

-Afterwards, the game's official Twitter changed its avatar and cover photo to showcase the dark abyss that stared back at players.
+Afterward, the game's official Twitter changed its avatar and cover photo to showcase the dark abyss that stared back at players.
 The graphics were changed back following the new chapter's reveal, to show new island terrain and features — such as a "bandage bazooka" to heal injured characters.

 Fortnite's "The End" was the latest high-profile live event in the game that has turned such interludes into a popular feature.
 In February, EDM artist Marshmello held a live, virtual concert on Fortnite servers throughout the world.
-Since the concert, the official video of the event has been viewed over 43 million times.
+Since the concert, the official video of the event has been viewed more than 43 million times.

 Fortnite, which launched in 2017, is one of the most popular video games in the world, boasting over 250 million registered players.
-While it holds a stereotype of being a "kids' game," several celebrities have acknowledged playing the game, from rapper Drake, to Stranger Things star Finn Wolfhard, to Roseanne Barr.
+While it holds a stereotype of being a "kids' game," several celebrities have acknowledged playing the game, from rapper Drake to Stranger Things star Finn Wolfhard to Roseanne Barr.

 I have 20 fortnite victory royale wins— Roseanne Barr (@therealroseanne) February 27, 2018